Noatak River: Description

 The Noatak River's headwaters are on the north flank of Mount Igikpak in the Schwatka Mountains of the Brooks Range in the Gates of the Arctic National Park.
 The Noatak flows generally westward for about 425 mi to the Chukchi Sea at Kotzebue Sound.

 The river's entire course is north of the Arctic Circle.
 Leaving Gates of the Arctic National Park the river enters the Noatak National Preserve which exactly delineates the river's watershed.
-The entire watershed of the Noatak River, not just the river itself, lies within these two protected areas, from the headwaters to where it leaves the Noatak National Preserve, which is a point approximately 20 river miles upstream of Noatak village and 90 river miles upstream of the river's delta in Kotzebue Sound.
+The entire watershed of the Noatak River lies within these two protected areas, from the headwaters to where it leaves the Noatak National Preserve, which is a point approximately 20 river miles upstream of Noatak village and 90 river miles upstream of the river's delta in Kotzebue Sound.
 Even on this last part of the river most of the watershed lies within either Noatak National Preserve or Cape Krusenstern National Monument, with only the immediate river valley outside of these protected areas.
 The Noatak basin is the largest undisturbed watershed in the United States.
 The Noatak National Preserve alone encompasses 6500000 acre.

 There are small inholdings of private land within the National Preserve, some of these have private cabins.

 The only permanent settlement along the Noatak River is the village of Noatak.
 The village has a 4000 ft lighted public gravel airstrip, several small stores, post office, and a school.

 The Noatak is fed by a relatively large watershed: as for some other large braided Arctic rivercourses, rare severe rain events can result in temporary rapid inundation, to a depth of several feet, of normally dry river bars.
 There are a few small remnant glaciers in the Schwatka Mountains, their contribution to the water budget of the Noatak is negligible.